MikiDani/3deditor/README.md

 My 3D Editor

-This is the beginning of my own 3D editor project.
+This is my own 3D editor and engine project.

-Current version: 0.5
+Current version: 0.6 BETA

 Stay tuned for updates!